 AOAV’s research on Improvised Explosive Devices

 AOAV is one of the few charities that has a particular research focus on Improvised Explosive Devices (IEDs).
-Our reason for doing so is simple – between 2011 and 2015, IEDs were responsible for over 59% of all global civilian deaths and injuries from explosive weapons.
-They far outstripped the harm caused by other explosive weapon types such as ground-launched (23%), or air-launched (15%) weapons.
+Our reason for doing so is simple – between 2011 and 2016, IEDs were responsible for over 57% of all global civilian deaths and injuries from explosive weapons.
+They far outstripped the harm caused by other explosive weapon types such as ground-launched (22%), or air-launched (18%) weapons.
 And it is a harm that is on the increase.
-2015 saw 22 countries impacted by suicide bombings, more than ever before recorded.
+2016 saw 21 countries impacted by suicide bombings.